andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Nickolas Means](https://twitter.com/nmeans)_

-As was the case with the previous two LeadDev London's that I've attended the first day was closed by Nickolas Means, who is a brilliant story teller.
+As was the case with the previous two LeadDev London's that I've attended the first day was closed by Nickolas Means, who is a brilliant storyteller.
 In previous years he has talked about [Fukushima](https://leaddev.com/leaddev-london-2023/video/91-magnitude-meltdown-fukushima), the [Boeing 737 Max](https://leaddev.com/london/video/taking-737-max) and [Three Mile Island](https://leaddev.com/team/who-destroyed-three-mile-island).
-In a change of pace this year he didn't talk about a disaster, but about the history the Barbican.
-He started by dropping the bombshell that this would be the final year of LeadDev at the Barbican (although the new venue wasn't revealed until the end of day two), and then worked his way from the end of World War 2 through the design, planning and building process to the present day.
+In a change of pace this year he didn't talk about a disaster, but about the history of the Barbican.
+He started by dropping the bombshell that this would be the final year of LeadDev at the Barbican (although the new venue wasn't revealed until the end of day two), and then worked his way from the end of World War II through the design, planning and building process to the present day.
 I will always recommend Nickolas' talks, although in this case it's probably more interesting if you have a connection to the Barbican.
 The general management theme he drew at the end was a bit tacked on, and not as immediately relevant as in his previous disaster talks.